 As in~\cite{BorderedKnots}, the bimodules we will construct here will have a special grading set.
 Let $W_1$ be a disjoint union of finitely many intervals, equipped with a partition of its boundary $\partial W_1=Y_1 \cup Y_2$ into two sets of points, where both $|Y_1|$ and $|Y_2|$ are even.
 In this case, we write $W_1\colon Y_1\to Y_2$.

 Fix a matching $M_1$ on $Y_1$.
-There is an equivalence relation on points in $Y=Y_1\cup Y_2$, generated by the relation $y\sim y'$ if they are connected by an interval in $W$, or $y\sim y'$ if both are in $Y_1$, and $\{y,y'\}\in M_1$.
+There is an equivalence relation on points in $Y=Y_1\cup Y_2$, generated by the relation $y\sim y'$ if they are connected by an interval in $W_1$, or $y\sim y'$ if both are in $Y_1$, and $\{y,y'\}\in M_1$.
 It is easy to see that each equivalence class of points contains either zero or two points in $Y_2$; let $M_2$ denote the induced matching on $Y_2$.

-\begin{defn} The matching $M_1$ on $Y_1$ and the one-manifold $W$ with $\partial W_1=Y_1\cup Y_2$ are called {\em compatible} if every point point $y\in Y_1$ is equivalent to some point $y'\in Y_2$; equivalently, if we think of $M_1$ as a union $W_0$ of abstract arcs joining the points in $Y_1$ that are matched in $M_1$, we say that $W_1$ is compatible if the one-manifold $W_0\cup W_1$ has no closed components. \end{defn}
+\begin{defn} The matching $M_1$ on $Y_1$ and the one-manifold $W_1$ with $\partial W_1=Y_1\cup Y_2$ are called {\em compatible} if every point point $y\in Y_1$ is equivalent to some point $y'\in Y_2$; equivalently, if we think of $M_1$ as a union $W_0$ of abstract arcs joining the points in $Y_1$, then $M_1$ and $W_1$ are compatible if the one-manifold $W_0\cup W_1$ has no closed components. \end{defn}